MikiMirai/SayuBot-JS/README.md

 Writing Sayu Bot.
-A private, multi-functional bot for private use.
+Multi-functional bot based on Sayu Ogiwara for private use.

 If you wish to Download and use the code you need to:
 1. Node install discord.js and dotenv.